-This deliverable presents the second iteration of the Automated Flexibility Management (AFM) module.
+This deliverable presents the final iteration of the Automated Flexibility Management (AFM) module.
 The AFM module is a key component of the iFLEX Assistant.
-It is responsible for evaluating flexibilities to market/aggregator module and optimizing energy management within the consumer premises.
-The goal for this deliverable is to document the second phase specification and implementation of the AFM module, its interfaces with other modules, and insights into different optimal control approaches.
+It is responsible for providing the Aggregator and Market Interface module and optimizing energy management within the consumer premises.
+The goal for this deliverable is to document the third specification and implementation of the AFM module, its interfaces with other modules, and insights into different optimal control approaches.